 In conjunction with the original line of credit agreement and term loan agreement, we issued to the lender warrants to purchase up to 3,958 shares of common stock at \$9.00 per share.
 The warrants expire in April 2016.
-The estimated fair value of these warrants of \$25,680, as determined using the Black-Scholes model, has been recorded in the accompanying financial statements as permanent equity in accordance with Emerging Issues Task Force (EITF), No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock
+The estimated fair value of these warrants of \$25,680, as determined using the Black- Scholes model, has been recorded in the accompanying financial statements as permanent equity in accordance with Emerging Issues Task Force (EITF), No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock.

 In December 2008, we refinanced the remaining term loan balance with Bank of America of \$917,000 and borrowed an additional \$4,083,000 as well as establishing a new \$7.5 million line of credit via the Third Amendment to the Loan Agreement.
 Both the line of credit and the term loan carried an interest rate of LIBOR plus an applicable margin, as defined in the agreement (4.42% as of December 31, 2008).
 The borrowings were collateralized by a first lien against all our assets.
 We have been paying off the term loan in quarterly installments, with the final payment due in 2011.
-The line of credit was also due in
+The line of credit was also due in 2011.

-2011.
 This agreement contained various covenants, all of which we were in compliance with as of December 31, 2008.

-In connection with the Option Transaction as described in the section titled "Certain relationships and related party transactions", effective July 2009, we amended the revolving credit facility via the Fourth Amended and Restated Loan Agreement to provide for a \$4.0 million line of credit and a term loan of \$18.0 million.
-Both the line of credit and the term loan carry an interest rate of LIBOR plus an applicable margin, as defined in the agreement.
-The borrowings are collateralized by a first lien against all our assets.
-The loan agreement requires us to pay off the term loan in quarterly installments beginning March 31, 2010, with the final payment due in December 2012.
+In connection with the Option Transaction as described in the section entitled "Certain relationships and related party transactions", effective July 2009, we expect to refinance the remaining term loan balance with Bank of America of \$4.2 million as of July 15, 2009 with a new term loan of \$18.0 million, and amend the revolving credit facility via the Fourth Amended and Restated Loan Agreement to provide for a \$4.0 million line of credit.
+Both the line of credit and the term loan are expected to carry an interest rate of LIBOR plus an applicable margin, as defined in the agreement.
+The borrowings will be collateralized by a first lien against all our assets.
+The loan agreement will require us to pay off the term loan in quarterly installments, with the final payment due in December 2012.
 We may be required to make additional principal payments on the term loan if our leverage ratio, as defined, exceeds 1.75 to 1.0 on an annual basis.
-We issued Bank of America a ten-year warrant to purchase 7,500 shares of our common stock and also agreed to issue to Bank of America 7,500 shares of our common stock within thirty days of the execution of the loan agreement.
-The line of credit is due in December 2012.
+The line of credit will be due in December 2012.